Terms of Service.

 We encourage you to use GovCon API for building tools that help businesses find opportunities, market research, competitive intelligence, and any integration that makes federal contracting data more useful.

-If you need bulk access for AI/ML training or large-scale exports, please reach out first.
+If you need bulk access for AI/ML training or large-scale exports, reach out first.
 We're happy to work something out.

-Rate limits are enforced using a sliding 60-minute window and vary by plan:
+Rate limits are enforced using a sliding 60-minute window and vary by plan.

-- Free Trial: 25 requests per day for 14 days
+Free Trial: 25 / day for 14 days.

-Note: If you hit your limit you'll get a standard HTTP 429 response.
+If you hit your limit you'll get a standard HTTP 429 response.
 Need more capacity?
 Let us know.
 We can discuss custom limits or bulk datasets.

-Because we depend on upstream government systems, changes on SAM.gov's end (data format updates, outages, or API access changes) may temporarily affect what we can deliver.
+Because we depend on upstream government systems, changes on SAM.gov's end (data format updates, outages, API access changes) may temporarily affect what we can deliver.
 When that happens, we work to restore full coverage as quickly as possible.

 For any opportunity you plan to bid on, we recommend confirming the details directly on SAM.gov before submitting a response.

-Important: GovCon API is not affiliated with, endorsed by, or operated by the U.S. General Services Administration (GSA) or SAM.gov.
+GovCon API is not affiliated with, endorsed by, or operated by the U.S. General Services Administration (GSA) or SAM.gov.
 We are an independent service that makes federal contract data more accessible to developers.

-- Cancellation: Cancel anytime through the billing portal.
+Cancellation.
+Cancel anytime through the billing portal.
 You keep access through the end of your current billing period.

-- Refunds: We handle refunds on a case-by-case basis.
+Refunds.
+We handle refunds on a case-by-case basis.
 If you feel you didn't get what you paid for, just ask.
 We'd rather make it right than lose your trust.

-- Plan Changes: Upgrades take effect immediately with prorated billing.
+Plan changes.
+Upgrades take effect immediately with prorated billing.
 Downgrades apply at the next billing cycle.

-- Payment Failures: Failed payments may result in service suspension.
+Payment failures.
+Failed payments may result in service suspension.
 We'll try to reach you by email first.

-Talk to Us
+Talk to us.

-We're a small team and we genuinely want to hear from you.
 Found a data mismatch?
 Have a feature suggestion?
 Something not working the way you expected?
-Just reach out at [email protected] or via live chat when available.
+Reach out at [email protected] or via live chat when available.
 We typically respond within 24 hours on business days.

 Honest feedback helps us build a better product, and if something's wrong, we want the chance to fix it.

 We've kept this readable on purpose, but these terms are binding.
-By using GovCon API, you agree to what's on this page.

 GovCon API is strictly an informational service.
 We provide data to help you find and evaluate federal contracting opportunities, but we do not guarantee its accuracy, completeness, or timeliness.
 What you do with that data is entirely your responsibility.
 Always verify details directly on SAM.gov before acting on anything you find through our API.
 We are not a business advisor, and our service does not constitute professional advice of any kind.

-No Warranties
+No warranties.

 GovCon API is provided "as is" and "as available."
 We work hard to keep things running smoothly, but we can't guarantee the service will be uninterrupted or that our data will match SAM.gov's records at any given moment.
 To the fullest extent permitted by law, we disclaim all warranties, express or implied, including merchantability, fitness for a particular purpose, and non-infringement.

-Limitation of Liability
+Limitation of liability.

 To the maximum extent permitted by law, GovCon API and its operator shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including lost profits, lost contracts, missed bidding opportunities, loss of business, or costs of procuring substitute services, arising out of or related to your use of (or inability to use) our service, regardless of the theory of liability.